-One critical shortcoming of the aforementioned works is the lack of consideration for essential factors of the proposed DeepJSCC model, such as the generalizability, the ability to adapt to diverse channel conditions, and the robustness to channel estimation errors.
-Addressing these aspects is pivotal in ensuring the efficacy and practicality of the proposed solutions.
-As for channel adaptability, \cite{xu2021wireless} and \cite{wu2022channel} incorporates the attention mechanism to adapt the DeepJSCC model to different channel SNRs.
-Regarding the robustness against the channel estimation errors, \cite{yoo2006capacity} revealed that even with imperfect CSI and minimal noise, the performance of the MIMO system can still be enhanced.
-However, significant noise accompanying imperfect CSI can significantly degrade the system's performance. \cite{he2020model} considered the channel estimation errors and explored DL methods for joint MIMO channel estimation and signal detection, which demonstrated the potential of DL approaches in improving the model robustness against channel estimation errors.
-To the best of our knowledge, prior research has not delved into the specific exploration of adaptive JSCC-MIMO systems designed for wireless image transmission, encompassing both scenarios with open-loop MIMO with only receiver-side CSI (CSIR) and closed-loop MIMO with both transmitter and receiver side CSI (CSIT).
+To the best of our knowledge, prior research has not delved into the specific exploration of adaptive JSCC MIMO systems designed for wireless image transmission, encompassing both scenarios with open-loop MIMO with only receiver-side CSI (CSIR) and closed-loop MIMO with both transmitter and receiver side CSI (CSIT).
 Such a system would be capable of leveraging the semantics of the source signal and channel conditions simultaneously, and efficiently managing both fluctuating channel conditions and potential channel estimation errors, all within a cohesive framework.

 The differences from earlier studies and the ensuing challenges we aim to address in this paper can be outlined across four key points: performance improvement, model generalizability, channel adaptability, and channel robustness.
 These facets become particularly important to ensure the framework's effectiveness and practicality. \begin{itemize} \item Performance improvement: Prior DL-based designs for MIMO systems \cite{song2020benchmarking, zhang2022svd, o2017deep}, have mostly focused on symbol detection in a digital communication framework.
 Moreover, even the state-of-art DL-based solution \cite{song2020benchmarking} cannot outperform a properly selected traditional model-driven solution, which underscores the inherent difficulty of learning effective communication strategies in MIMO systems.
 Another important aspect of the performance is the memory and computational complexity, which further motivates competitive and practical end-to-end architectures.

 \item Model generalizability: Most of the proposed schemes \cite{zhang2022svd, yao2022versatile} have been designed specifically for open-loop or closed-loop systems.
 Moreover, they require retraining to be used in different antenna configurations.
 The impracticality of customizing distinct models tailored for specific scenarios is apparent, prompting our search for a unified DeepJSCC solution.
 Specifically, our ambition is to design a unique DeepJSCC scheme which can generalize to both CSIR and CSIT scenarios, and varying antenna configurations.